caligian/doom-evim/doomrb.md

 Before you use this script, ensure that you have installed `ruby, fdfind, rg, node, lua5.1, luarocks`.
 After you install node, please installed `yarn`.
 This is required to build the Markdown Preview mode in one of the doom packages.

+Also remember that if you are switching between main doom versions, it can break your private configuration.

 ## Help
 <table>